-Click on the Event Observe in the new UI. change the game over observer to read 50 coins, making sure it is set to session.
+Click on the Event Observer in the new UI.
+Change the game over observer to read 50 coins, making sure it is set to session.
 Session means the current play session, so you could set this to 5000 or whatever number fits your game, or you could make this world a certain length, and let them play the whole thing.
 It’s all up to you but for demo purposes, 50 coins will work well.

-Drag a new Event Observer into the UI and set the Event Type to “second play.
+Drag a new Event Observer into the UI and set the Event Type to “second play”.
 Set the name to “Played”.

 This “second play” event type was originally designed for tutorial menus and tutorial worlds.
 The first time you play a game, the tutorials will appear and teach the player how to play your game, but when they come back for a second time the tutorials would get skipped.
 We are going to use it to make sure the world can never be played again using those same mechanics.

 Go back into the mind map and connect the event observers back to the World 1 Hard node.